RockefellerArchiveCenter/project_electron/content/transfer-requirements.md

 This document extends the [BagIt specification](https://tools.ietf.org/html/draft-kunze-bagit-14), a hierarchical file packaging format for storage and transfer of arbitrary digital content suitable for disk-based or network-based storage and transfer, developed by the Library of Congress.
 Libraries for this specification are available in many languages including [Java](https://github.com/LibraryOfCongress/bagit-java), [Python](https://github.com/LibraryOfCongress/bagit-python), [PHP](https://github.com/scholarslab/BatItPHP) and [Ruby](https://github.com/topr/bagit).

 A [BagIt Profile](https://github.com/ruebot/bagit-profiles) will be used to validate transfers.
-An example [BagIt Profile for organizational records](https://gist.github.com/HaSistrunk/65d59e558c436b9d934d98fd8fb0f575) as well as [example scripts](/scripts/) to create and validate bags are available for reference.
+For reference, see the [example scripts and a BagIt Profile for organizational records](/scripts/) to create and validate bags.

 ## Metadata